2horse9sun/delivery_fee_calculator_backend/README.md

 3. Use the calculation functions defined by each rule to accumulate the delivery fee.
 4. Output the total fee and all the partial charges.

+Next problem is how to properly store all those rules for better performance.
+Since rules have frequent reads and less writes, it's reasonable to cache them like in Redis.
+Also, we don't perform complicated transactional queries on rules and the structure of a rule may change frequently.
+So that it will be a nightmare if we define a schema for a rule and store them in a relational database.
+Instead, I store them in NoSQL database like MongoDB.

 # Architecture
 ## High Level View of Backend